 Current accounts make it easy for you to put money into the bank for safe-keeping and then take it out whenever you want.
 Things to look for when opening a current account include:

 - Cashpoint services: locations, charges etc.

 - Convenience: when can you access the bank – Saturday openings?
-Internet and telephone banking?
+Internet, phone app and telephone banking?

-Beware of banks that try to lure you into opening accounts with offers of free gifts and cash.
-Stick to the criteria above to determine where you'll get the best long-term service at the best price.
+Some banks try to attract young people with offers of free gifts and cash.
+But stick to the criteria above to determine where you'll get the best long-term service at the best price.